coreinfrastructure/best-practices-badge/docs/implementation.md

     HardenedSitesDetective (Name1Detective)
   ].freeze

-  where Name1Detective corrosponds to the new class created in name1_detective.
+  where Name1Detective corresponds to the new class created in name1_detective.
 Without following the naming convention chief will not run the new detective.

   A template detective called blank_detective.rb is supplied with the project with internal documentation as to how to use it.